-Summary: Cigna Healthcare modified its surgical treatments for obstructive sleep apnea coverage policy (Policy 0158), effective April 23, 2026.
-Here's what billing teams need to do.
+Summary: Cigna Healthcare modified Policy 0158 covering surgical treatments for obstructive sleep apnea, with an effective date of June 10, 2026.
+Here's what billing teams need to know before that date.

 Field Detail